-EY Czech Republic's reputation for providing highquality professional audit services independently, objectively and ethically is fundamental to our success as independent auditors.
+EY Cyprus' reputation for providing high-quality professional audit services independently, objectively and ethically is fundamental to our success - as independent auditors.
 We continue to invest in initiatives to promote enhanced objectivity, independence, and professional skepticism.
 These are fundamental attributes of a high-quality audit.
-Designing, implementing and operating an effective System of Quality Management is essential to these efforts.
+Designing, implementing and operating an effective

+System of Quality Management is essential to these efforts.

-At EY Czech Republic, our role as auditors is to provide assurance on the fair presentation of the financial statements of the companies audited.
-We bring together qualified teams to provide audit services, drawing on our broad experience across industry sectors and services.
+At EY Cyprus, our role as auditors is to provide assurance on the fair presentation of the financial statements of the companies audited.
+We bring together gualified teams to provide audit services, drawing on our broad experience across industry sectors and services.
 We continually strive to improve quality and risk management processes, so that the quality of our service is at a consistently high level.